 - Barking, pulling, high energy, etc. can be tolerated.
 Attending class regularly can help them calm down, along with good practice to enforce good habits.

 - If your dogs keeps marking things, having accidents, they will need to wear doggie panties during class as it’s unsanitary while exercising.

 - NOT tolerated: IF your dog is trying to attack anything, you may asked to leave immediately.

 - We understand some dogs may not get along with others and we will do our best to prevent any accidents from happening.

-- We also offer personal training for people who have are nervous in group settings with their dogs or a dog that doesn’t like being around other dogs!
+- We also offer personal training for people who are nervous in group settings with their dogs or a dog that doesn’t like being around other dogs!